 Henning Beck-Nielsen obtained his medical degree in 1972 and defended his doctoral thesis in 1980 with the title “Insulin receptors in man”.
 He became specialist in medical endocrinology in 1985.

-Henning Beck-Nielsen holds several positions of trust, among others he is head of the Danish Diabetes Academy, chairman of the board of the Danish Centre for Strategic Research in Type 2 Diabetes – DD2 and chairman of the board and founder of the company Hypo-Safe A/S. Furthermore, he was head of institute at the Institute of Clinical Research, University of Odense (1989-1998), head of the Danish Endocrine Society (1982-1986) and chairman of the Danish Medical Research Council (1998-2001).
+Henning Beck-Nielsen holds several positions of trust, among others he is head of the Danish Diabetes Academy, chairman of the board of the Danish Centre for Strategic Research in Type 2 Diabetes – DD2 and chairman of the board and founder of the company UNEEG A/S. Furthermore, he was head of institute at the Institute of Clinical Research, University of Odense (1989-1998), Consultant Physician (1989-2017) and head of the Endocrine Research Unit (2000-2014) at the Department of Endocrinology, Odense University Hospital, head of the Danish Endocrine Society (1982-1986) and chairman of the Danish Medical Research Council (1998-2001).

-Henning Beck-Nielsen has been official opponent of 19 dissertations (1984-2015) and assessor of 15 PhD theses (1993-2015).
-Furthermore, he has been supervisor of seven doctoral dissertations, 36 PhD theses and six diploma theses.
-He is currently supervisor for nine PhD students.
+Henning Beck-Nielsen has been supervisor of seven doctoral dissertations, 40 PhD theses and six diploma theses.
+He is currently supervisor for four PhD students.

 Henning Beck-Nielsen has received a number of prestigious awards and acknowledgements, among others the Order of the Dannebrog (2013), the Paul Langerhans Medal (Germany, 2013), the Bagger-Sørensen Foundation Award (2008), the Novo Nordisk Prize (2006), the Hagedorn Prize (2005) and the Kund Lundbæk Prize (Sweden, 2005).

-The scientific production comprises 468 original papers in total, including 27 book chapters.
-ISI Web of Science indicates 673 publications, including abstracts, cited more than 16,500 times. h-index 67.
+The scientific production comprises more than 500 original papers in national and international journals, including 32 book chapters.
+ISI Web of Science indicates 657 publications, including abstracts, cited more than 18,000 times. h-index 71.